HL7/bulk-data/input/pagecontent/bulk-publish.md

 - HTTP status of `200 OK`
 - `Content-Type` header of `application/json`
 - The server MAY return an `Expires` header indicating when the files listed will no longer be available for access.
+- The server SHOULD return an `ETag` header
 - A body containing a JSON object providing metadata, and links to the generated bulk data files.
 The files SHALL be accessible to the client at the URLs advertised.
 These URLs MAY be served by file servers other than a FHIR-specific server.

 Required Fields: